WPoelman/ud-boxer/README.md

   --store_penman
 ```

-This store visualizations of the UD parse, the SBN graph as well as an AMR-like output of the SBN in Penman notation.
+This stores an AMR-like output of the SBN in Penman notation as well as visualizations of the UD parse and the SBN graph.
-One of these is with sense ids fully intact, the other a more 'lenient' version with the senses cut into pieces and without the sense number.
+The `*.drs.penman` file includes everything, the `*.drs.lenient.penman` file does not include the sense number.
-The regular Penman output indirectly targets word sense disambiguation when scoring the output with SMATCH for instance, the lenient option does not do this and rewards correct lemmas and parts of speech.
+The regular Penman output indirectly also targets word sense disambiguation when scoring the output (with SMATCH for instance).
+The lenient option does not do this, but does reward correct lemmas and parts of speech for a given sense.

 For more details and additional options, run `inference.py --help`.